-As a rational person you are most interested in finding a safe and effective solution to your snoring problem.
-As far as effectiveness goes, most of the oral appliances that I have experimented with (I’ve tried well over a dozen so far) have proven to be an effective means to control my snoring and I have never came close to choking on a device nor have I ever heard of any such cases.
+As a rational person, you are most interested in finding a safe and effective solution to your snoring problem.
+As far as effectiveness goes, most of the oral appliances that I have experimented with (I’ve tried well over a dozen so far) have proven to be an effective means to control my snoring and I have never come close to choking on a device nor have I ever heard of any such cases.

 That being said, you should still always take precaution whenever using a mouthpiece or any snoring aid for that matter.
 Follow all manufactures instructions and use only as intended.
 Not all products are created the same and there will always be a possibility that something could go wrong, such as choking.
 After all, it is entirely possible for one to choke on a toothbrush, chewing gum, or food but most of us put these items in our mouths each day without thinking twice about it.

 Since not all mouthguards are created equal, the best way to ensure your safety is to purchase s device that have been cleared by your local health regulatory agency such as the Food and Drug Administration (FDA), Health Canada, Medicines and Healthcare Products Regulatory Agency (MHRA), Therapeutic Goods Administration (TGA) in the US, Canada, England, and Australia respectively.
 These agencies are responsible for ensuring that such devices are generally safe to use.
 They examine each product for potential hazards including choking.
 Avoid illegally sold and often substandard mouthpieces by only purchasing those who have been cleared for sale by a major government regulatory agency.